InX spotlight series: In conversation with Chris Nucci

 If you weren't in executive search, what career path might you have taken?

-If I wasn’t in recruitment, I would likely have gone into tech, probably starting out in the product team.
-AI is rewriting what software can do, and so figuring out what to build, for who, and why, then actually bringing it to market with a team is an exciting job nowadays.
-The best part is that in search, is that get to sit very close to those conversations every day.
+If I wasn't in recruitment, I'd likely have gone into tech, probably starting out in product.
+AI is rewriting the software industry, and figuring out what to build, for who, and why, then bringing it to market, is an exciting job nowadays.
+The best part of search is that I get to spend my time talking to the people who own and run these companies.

 Outside of work, what might people be surprised to learn about you?

-Back in Canada I was in both the Air Cadets and the Canadian Armed Forces.
-It's a reasonable distance from where I am now, though the discipline of showing up and getting on with it probably isn't so different.
+Back in Canada I was in the Air Cadets and the Canadian Armed Forces, which is a reasonable distance from where I am now, though I'll gladly take my desk over a 5am ruck march on a Saturday morning.

 Get in touch with the InX Private Equity team